Ehlers-Danlos syndrome (EDS) is a group of rare, genetic, hereditary connective tissue disorders.

-Connective tissue is basically the glue which holds our body together.
-This is the reason why EDS is called a multi systemic disorder, that means it can cause problems everywhere throughout the body.
+Connective tissue is basically the glue that holds our body together.
+This is the reason why EDS is called a multi-systemic disorder: it can cause symptoms everywhere throughout the body.

-Ligaments and tendons are build of connective tissue which is the reason why most of the EDS patients have hypermobility of their joints.
+Ligaments and tendons are built of connective tissue, which is the reason why hypermobility of joints is a general criteria for EDS.

-There are different types of EDS and they have some small differences.
+There are several types of EDS, and they have some minor differences.
 Find an overview here.

 The most common type is the hypermobile type.
 Have a look here.

-EDS is a genetic condition which means by now there is no available cure but symptoms can be treated.
+EDS is a genetic condition, which means by now there is no available cure, but symptoms can be managed.

-One of the best information available are the presentations of the EDNF conferences:
+The best information available are the presentations of the Ehlers Danlos Society’s conferences:

 Additional scientific publications you can find here.